 Our trees and plants have been snoozing the winter away and it is time for them to wake back up.
 Just like us, our trees are a little groggy and sleepy, from their long nap.
 The harsh elements of the winter have damaged and weakened their branches and stems.
 This makes them even more susceptible to pest invasion.
 Nonetheless, with a little tender loving care we can help rejuvenate our trees, keeping them strong, happy, healthy and pesticide free.

 Join our #PesticideFreeSLC campaign and pledge to keep our yards healthy and our bodies safe!
+Check out our resource guide for tips and visit our past blogs on organic landscaping to get started.

 Halloween is here and things are getting extra spooky.
 Whether you’re out trick-or-treating, carving pumpkins, or just enjoying the fall weather, take a minute to celebrate some of Halloween’s most iconic creatures: Bats!